For the 2020/21 academic year tuition fees will be:

 If you are a Home or EU student, you can apply to Student Finance England or Student Finance Services for a tuition fee loan to pay your fees in the same way as for the other years of your course.

-If you started your degree after 2012/13 you may qualify for a placement scholarship which can be requested as a tuition fee waiver or cash payment.
+You may also qualify for a placement scholarship which can be requested as a tuition fee waiver or cash payment.
 You will qualify if you meet any of these criteria:

 If you are a home student, you may be able to receive living cost grants and loans through Student Finance England for your placement year.